AdobeDocs/analytics-learn.en/help/analysis-workspace/visualizations/selecting-data-to-visualize.md

 ---
 title: Selecting data to visualize in Analysis Workspace
-seo-title: Selecting data to visualize in Analysis Workspace - Adobe Analytics
 description: Learn how to precisely control what gets visualized when in Freeform Analysis
-seo-description: Learn how to precisely control what gets visualized when in Freeform Analysis - Adobe Analytics
 feature: analysis workspace - visualizations
 topics:
 audience: analyst, marketer